vtjnash/orange-winner/orange-pi-plus2e.md

 make sunxi_defconfig ARCH=arm
 ```

-This may prompt that the EMAC option is new if you applied the patch above.
-Select `yes`, since this is the Ethernet driver.
-The default configuration should work, but ymmv and you may want to add more functionality.
+The default configuration should work, but you will almost certainly want to add more functionality.

 ```
 make menuconfig ARCH=arm